Scalar two-point functions at the late-time boundary of de Sitter: Introduction

 This paper is organized as follows: in section \ref{sec:Bunch Davies Wavefunction} we review the Bunch-Davies wavefunction on de Sitter and compute it for light scalars in \ref{subsec:The Bunch Davies wavefunction for light scalars} and for heavy scalars in \ref{subsec:The Bunch Davies wavefunction for heavy scalars}.
 We use this to to compute the two-point functions for light scalars in section \ref{subsubsec:The complementary series wavefunction} and for heavy scalars in section \ref{subsubsec:From the principal series wavefunction}.
 In section \ref{sec:Review of late-time boundary operators} we review the late-time boundary operators and normalize them with respect to the appropriate inner product in the case of light and heavy scalars individually.
+We enlarge our previous list of principal and complementary series late-time operators by pointing out how the massless scalar corresponds to \emph{exceptional series representations} in certain dimensions and how on $dS_4$ it hosts \emph{discrete series} late-time operators by discussing the exceptional series inner product and invariant subspaces involved in the cases of exceptional and discrete series in section \ref{subsec:Normalized operators corresponding to massless fields}.
 We compute the two-point functions for light and heavy scalars individually in section \ref{sec:two point functions from the late-time operators}.
 The light scalars in the complementary series representation involve a shadow sector with operators of dimension $\tilde\Delta$ and a nonshadow sector with operators of dimension $\Delta$, where these two dimensions satisfy $\Delta+\tilde\Delta=d$, and the two operators are related by intertwining.
 We leave the further discussion of the shadow two-point functions to the appendix \ref{appendix:shadowtwopoint}.
-In section \ref{subsec:Review of canonical quantization} we review the canonical quantization picture and introduce field and conjugate momentum operators in section \ref{subsubsection:Canonically quantized field and momenta for light fields} for light scalars and in section \ref{subsubsection:Canonically quantized field and momenta for heavy fields} for heay scalars.
+In section \ref{subsec:Review of canonical quantization} we review the canonical quantization picture and introduce field and conjugate momentum operators in section \ref{subsubsection:Canonically quantized field and momenta for light fields} for light scalars and in section \ref{subsubsection:Canonically quantized field and momenta for heavy fields} for heavy scalars.
 We calculate the two-point functions in two cases respectively in sections \ref{subsec:canonicalquantlatetimetwopoint_light} and \ref{subsec:canonicalquantlatetimetwopoint_heavy}.
+While in our main discussion we implement the late-time limit from the start, in appendix \ref{app:latetime at the end} we confirm that doing the calculations in the bulk and taking the late-time limit at the end matches the results with taking the late-time limit from the beginning.
 The two-point functions obtained via these three methods are compared in section \ref{sec:conclusions} where we summarize our conclusions and motivate future work.